Macroz/brute/README.md

 # brute

-brute lets you to plot it simple stupid.
+brute lets you to *plot it simple stupid*.

 ## Usage